axneo27/AlexTimerApp/README.md

   * change Timer mode
   * choose Color theme for you preferences
   * share records for the given type of discipline

-* Receiving records from other users
+  * receive records from other users

 ## Possible fututre improvements
 * Adding more network functionality